ScottLogic/blog/_posts/2024-17-10-taming-nullness-in-java-with-jspecify.md

  - `@Nullable`: Indicates that a variable, parameter, or return value can be null.
 - `@NonNull`: Indicates that a variable, parameter, or return value cannot be null.
-- `@NullMarked`: Marks a package or class that you're annotating to indicate that the remaining unannotated type usages are not nullable..
+- `@NullMarked`: Marks a package or class that you're annotating to indicate that the remaining unannotated type usages are not nullable.
 This reduces the noise from annotation verbosity.
 - `@NullUnmarked`: Explicitly marks a package or class as not using JSpecify's nullness annotations as the default.
 This is used for exceptions to `@NullMarked` packages.

 The goal is to allow for more predictable null handling, minimizing the need for runtime null checks and making nullness explicitly part of the contract of methods and fields.